-Will Stephen Hauschka return to Seahawks in 2017?
+Will Steven Hauschka return to Seahawks in 2017?
 That's the biggest question now facing Seattle's special teams

-Longtime Seahawks kicker Stephen Hauschka is now an unrestricted free agent and whether he will be back in 2017 is one of the bigger questions facing the team in the off-season.
+Longtime Seahawks kicker Steven Hauschka is now an unrestricted free agent and whether he will be back in 2017 is one of the bigger questions facing the team in the off-season.

-Stephen Hauschka ended the 2016 season as Seattle’s career leader in field goals with 175 while ranking third in NFL history in field goal percentage at 87.2.
+Steven Hauschka ended the 2016 season as Seattle’s career leader in field goals with 175 while ranking third in NFL history in field goal percentage at 87.2.

 He also ended it with an uncertain future with the team, entering the off-season as an unrestricted free agent.